bbangert/velruse/docs/usage.rst

 Usage
 =====

-Velruse is implemented around the `Pyramid`_ web framework.
+Velruse is built around the `Pyramid`_ web framework.
 Each provider is implemented as a Pyramid addon via Pyramid's ``include`` mechanism.
 This means that it is very easy to integrate Velruse with a Pyramid application directly.
 When operating outside of Pyramid, Velruse contains a full